opalj/opal/README.markdown

 To get started go to the webpage of the project [The OPAL Project](www.opal-project.de) and go to Articles and Tutorials.
 Additionally, the code in the `Demos` project contain a very large number of short(er) examples that demonstrate how to solve commonly recurring tasks.

 # Contributing to OPAL #
 Everybody is welcome to contribute to OPAL and to submit pull requests.
-However, pull request is only taken into consideration if:
+However, a pull request is only taken into consideration if:

 * ___the pull request consists of only **one commit** and this commit implements a single feature___